LeonHuetsch/Project_712/Notes.md

    Solution: Took wrong eigenvector, need to take the one with eigenvalue 1, which for delta=0 is the 2nd not first one!!!

 7. When persistence delta is low (tried 0 and 0.3) it cannot find the equilibrium r, the difference does no go down anymore ad expected asset holdings seem to jump a lot.
 WHY?

+8. Problems when maxAsset is higher: If 15 it all works and finds GE interest rate for all parameter specifications.
+When large, e.g. 35, neither fsolve nor fzero can find them for some parameter specifications: particularly for small delta (=0.3).
+Possible reason: less saving desire means interested rate has to be higher to get people to save and there is a problem with that.
+Is it becasue r is larger then rho? or initial guess way too small?